joalloce/character-recognition-nn/README.md

 ## Results

-After three trainings, with different numbers of iterations, the results are the following:
+After 4 trainings, with different numbers of iterations, the results are the following:

 1. 50 iterations.
-Predicted 80 of 100 tests
+Predicted 80 of 100 tests.
 2. 100 iterations.
-Predicted 86 of 100 tests
+Predicted 86 of 100 tests.
 3. 150 iterations.
-Predicted 87 of 100 tests
+Predicted 87 of 100 tests.
+4. 150 iterations.
+Predicted 86 of 100 tests.